-A brief summary of archaeological and historical events in South Africa is included in Figure 6.1 and the background to the study area is discussed below.
+A brief summary of archaeological and historical events in South Africa is included in Figure 4.1 and the background to the study area is discussed below.

 Published Stone Age and Iron Age archaeological sites are absent from the immediate study area.
-Stone Age lithic scatters occur near watercourses, and some were exposed due to diamond mining in the wider area, suggesting that the landscape was used since the ESA.
-However, currently, published references only include Later Stone Age sites such as Jubilee and Holkrans rock shelters, which are ~ 200 km northeast of Lichtenburg, as well as rock art occurring at Driekuil and Gestoptefontein (e.g., Wadley 1989, 1996; Bradfield & Sadr 2011; Hollmann 2013) to the south at Ottosdal.
+Stone Age lithic scatters occur near watercourses and some were exposed due to diamond mining in the wider area, suggesting that the landscape was used since the Early Stone Age.
+However, currently, published references only include Earlier Stone Age occurrences (Caruana et al 2020) at Barberspan and Later Stone Age sites such as Jubilee and Holkrans rock shelters, which are ~ 200 km south-east of Lichtenburg, as well as rock art occurring at Driekuil and Gestoptefontein (e.g., Wadley 1989, 1996; Bradfield & Sadr 2011; Hollmann 2013).